A Murder of Quality: Plot summary

-In the early 1960s, having retired from Britain's intelligence service after World War II, Ailsa Brimley is now the editor of a small Christian nonconformist magazine in London called Christian Voice.
+In the early 1960s, having retired from Britain's intelligence service after World War II, Ailsa Brimley is now editor of a small Christian nonconformist magazine in London called Christian Voice.
 Many of its readers and their families have been supporters of the magazine since its inception.
 Brimley, who personally runs the magazine's advice column, receives a letter from a reader, Stella Rode, who claims that her husband, a public school junior master in the town of Carne, is plotting to kill her.
 Because Stella's family has been connected with the magazine for generations, Brimley takes the matter seriously.
-She approaches her former wartime colleague, the retired intelligence officer George Smiley, and asks him to help.
+She approaches her former wartime colleague, retired intelligence officer George Smiley, and asks him to help.
 Smiley was a good friend of the late brother of Terence Fielding, now a senior master at the Carne School.
-Fielding must know Stella and her husband, so Smiley reaches out to him.
-From Fielding he learns that Stella was found murdered in her home a few days ago.
-Brimley, horrified that Stella's fears have actually come true, implores Smiley to go to Carne and look into the matter.
+Fielding must know Stella and her husband, so Smiley telephones him.
+He learns that Stella was found murdered in her home the previous night.
+Brimley, horrified that Stella's fears have come true, implores Smiley to go to Carne and look into the matter.
 Smiley agrees.

 Smiley is introduced to Rigby, the local police detective in charge of the investigation.
 Rigby, learning of Smiley's connection to the school, welcomes his help in getting information from school personnel who have so far been reluctant to talk to the police.
-It seems Stella was found beaten to death in her home, found by her husband Stanley when he returned late at night from walking over to Fielding's house.
-The Rodes had been at Fielding's for a dinner party earlier that evening, and Stanley had absentmindedly left his briefcase there.
-He had to go back to Fielding's to retrieve it because it contained the questions for an exam he was giving his students.
-The footprints near the house and the manner of the killing tell the police that the culprit was a tall, strong man.
-But Rigby's superior believes that the murder was perpetrated by a homeless madwoman, Janey Lynn, whom Stella had befriended.
-Smiley and Rigby are unconvinced.
-Smiley finds an invidious class division between "town and gown" at Carne, as well as religious hostility between adherents of the Church of England among the Carne School faculty and Nonconformists like Stella.
-But none of this seems to provide a credible motive for murder.
+Stella was beaten to death in her home; her body found by her husband Stanley when he returned late at night from Fielding's house.
+The Rodes had been at Fielding's for a dinner party earlier that evening, and Stanley had forgotten his briefcase there.
+He had to go back to Fielding's to retrieve it because it contained exam papers which needed marking urgently.
+In his absence, Stella was murdered.

+Footprints of large Wellington boots are found approaching the house in the snow, but none are found leaving it.
+The boot prints and the manner of the killing tell the police that the culprit was a tall, strong man, but Rigby's superior believes that the murder was perpetrated by a homeless madwoman, Janie Lyn, whom Stella had befriended.
+The apparent murder weapon, a piece of thick electrical cable, is found in a ditch four miles away, stained with blood and Stella's hair.
+This electrical cable had been used by Stanley several weeks earlier in a science lesson, but he could not have abandoned it in four miles away because he had been under observation the whole time.

+Presenting himself as a representative of Brimley's magazine who is writing Stella's obituary, Smiley talks to some of the Carne School faculty and to others in the town who knew the Rodes.
+Smiley finds a class division between "town and gown" at Carne, as well as religious hostility between adherents of the Church of England among the Carne faculty and Nonconformists like Stella.
+None of this however seems to provide a credible motive for murder.